guilhemmarchand/trackme/docs/userguide.rst

    - Using the alert action, the Smart Status action is performed automatically immediately when the entity triggers, and its result is indexed in the TrackMe summary event index defined in the macro ``trackme_idx``
    - The alert action activity is logged in ``(index="_internal" OR index="cim_modactions") sourcetype="modular_alerts:trackme_smart_status"``
    - the alert action result (the server response) is indexed in ```trackme_idx` sourcetype=trackme_smart_status``
+   - A quick access report to the alert execution logs is available in the navigation application menu ``API & tooling/TrackMe alert actions - Smart Status``
+   - A quick access report fo the Smart Status results indexes is available in the navigation application menu ``API & tooling/TrackMe events - Alert actions results``

 *Example: the alert triggers for a data source, the Smart Status action is executed and its result is indexed*